slafi/SystemInfoExplorer/Readme.md

 ### Telemetry Information

 The class `QuickSystemStats` allows to retrieve the current state of a subset of the system parameters (e.g., CPU usage, free memory size, etc.).
-The following table provides the list of available parameters:
+The following table provides the list of the available parameters:

 | Parameter        | Unit | Device           | Description  |
 | ------------- | :-----: | :-------------: | ----- |